Harryyadav/slate/source/includes/applications.md

 application_id | The id of the application to retrieve

-*All of the extend and include parameters for the apply here as well.*
+*All of the extend and include parameters for the 'Get all Applications' endpoint apply here as well.*

 ## Create a New Application